jchip/nix-clap/README.md

 ### `applyConfig(config, parsed, src)`

-Allow you to apply extra config to the parsed object, overriding any `opts` with `source` not equal to `cli`.
+Allow you to apply extra config to the parsed object, overriding any `opts` with `source` not start with `cli`.

 For example, you can allow user to specify options in their `package.json` file, and apply those after the command line is parsed.